Cursor

 Supported AI Clients and Agents

-Cursor [Gemini 3.1, Opus 4.6, Codex 5.3, GPT 5.2]
+Gemini 3.1, Claude Opus 4.6, Codex 5.3, GPT 5.2 |

-Claude Code [Opus 4.6]
+Claude Code |

-| Larger, more capable models generally produce better results for multi-step agentic workflows. |
+| Larger, more capable models generally produce better results for multi-step agentic workflows.
+Other MCP-capable clients may work but have not yet been fully validated. |

 Other MCP-capable clients may work but are not yet fully validated.